KasselHand/Work-Alike-Handle/README.md

     Kassel Hand Project Work-Alike-Handle Model README

-    This model of the Kassel Hand is a sturdier version of the Lookalike model with a handle attached so someone without limb loss or limb difference on their right side can interact with the model.
+    This model of the Kassel Hand is a sturdier version of the Lookalike model, like the Work-Alike model, but also has a handle addition for people without limb loss or limb difference on their right sides can interact with the model.
+If you have questions about this repository's purpose or are unsure of how to start the printing process, head back to this model's webpage and check out the section titled, "New to Printing?"
 Happy printing!

     1.)
 Print Settings

-        a.) link to GCode
+        a.)

-        b.)
 General Print Settings
             i.)
 We used an Anycubic Kobra 3 with the Anycubic Slicer. ii.)
 2 Vertical Shells, 4 Horizontal Shells with a minimum thickness of of 0.6mm